techandsoftware/teletext-service/README.md

 * `rowNum` is between 0 and 24
 * `line` is the string to display.
 Attribute characters (character codes less than 0x20) are represented in three ways: 1) As they are with no translation, or 2) They have 0x80 added to translate them to characters with codes 128-159, or 3) they are replaced by escape (character 0x1b) then the character with 0x40 added.

+### `packed` format

+String.
+The contents is a base64-encoded string of 7-bit characters for the 25 rows x 40 characters concatenated together.
+The encoded string uses the character repertoire defined in the [base64url encoding](https://tools.ietf.org/html/rfc4648#section-5).
+This format is taken from the edit.tf editor querystring format - see further details here: https://github.com/rawles/edit.tf

+An example is in `public/1.json`, or see the querystring at https://edit.tf (the part after the colon)

 # Credits

 * The tokens used by the header were taken from vbit2's header config - https://github.com/peterkvt80/vbit2/
   * Some example headers can be seen in https://github.com/peterkvt80/vbit2/blob/master/example-vbit.conf
 * The attribute character encoding used for the header and the page data is taken from the Output Line format in MRG's .tti file spec - https://zxnet.co.uk/teletext/documents/ttiformat.pdf
+* The packed page data format is taken from the querystring format used by Simon Rawles online teletext editor - https://github.com/rawles/edit.tf